angus-c/just/TRADEOFFS.md

 ## How Robust are Just utils?

 The following Just utils pass all Lodash unit tests for core functionality.
-The only "fails" are by design, for opinionated behaviors (notably argument coercion) which Just intentially avoids.
+The only "fails" are by design, for opinionated behaviors (notably argument coercion) which Just intentionally avoids.
 These are noted in the table.

 | Just  (size[¹](#¹Data))   |  Lodash  (Size[¹](#¹Data)) | Differences with Lodash |
 | ---------------| -----------------|-------------------------------|